stephanbroek/site/pages/me.md

 Me
 ======

 Hi, I'm Stephan.
-Recently I have finished my degree in Computer Science at the University of Sheffield.
+As of recently I have finished my degree in Computer Science at the University of Sheffield.

 I grew up in Santpoort-Noord and lived here until I moved to Sheffield.
 This is where I completed highschool (VWO) and commuted to Delft from for a BSc Aerospace Engineering for a year.
 During this time I was also very active in the [local lifeguard](http://www.ijrb.nl).